Financial Quick Fixes Come at a High Cost

 Because they’re structured as not-for-profit, member-owned financial collectives, credit unions are able to reinvest their earnings into programs that benefit their members—instead of paying dividends to shareholders like traditional banks.
 This distinction allows credit unions to approve personal loans with lower interest rates and higher flexibility than programs offered by payday lenders or banks.

-For more details about how HopeSouth can help you find smart solutions for your financial needs, stop by one of our local branches or contact us at 864.366.9602.
+For more details about how HopeSouth can help you find smart solutions for your financial needs, stop by our local branch or contact us at 864.366.9602.